 The fund may use derivatives to profit from an expected rise or fall in the value of an asset.
-Should the asset's value vary in an unexpected way, the fund will incur a loss.
-The fund's use of derivatives may be extensive and exceed the value of its assets (leverage).
-This has the effect of magnifying the size of losses and gains, resulting in greater fluctuations in the value of the fund.
+Should the asset's value vary in an unexpected way, the fund may lose as much as or more than the amount invested.